detekoi/live-notify/README.md

 ## License

-This project is open-source.
-Feel free to modify and use it as needed.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.